MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 374 - Chapter 15 - The Secret Of The Planet's Paralysis - Flashback - Hero and Partner introduce themselves to Dusknoir.md

 `Partner Name`: "We work at the guild.
 We're pleased to meet you!"

-`Partner Happy`

-`Partner Name`: "But at that point, I suspected nothing..."
+`💬`: "But at that point, I suspected nothing..."

 * * *